 If your adviser failed to explain the risks, didn't compare your options, or hid the true cost of transferring, you could be entitled to compensation beyond the basic redress formula.

-Taylor Blakeley is here to support victims of fraud and financial mis-selling recover what's rightfully theirs.
-With over 20 years of experience and over £500 million recovered for our clients, we specialise in navigating the complex world of financial disputes — from romance, impersonation, investment, and invoice scams to cases of pension and investment mis-selling.
+With a Management Team with over 20 years of experience and over £500 million recovered in compensation, we specialise in navigating the complex world of financial disputes — from romance, impersonation, investment, and invoice scams to cases of pension and investment mis-selling.

 Potentially, yes.
 A claim isn't just about whether you lost money — it's about whether the advice you received was suitable in the first place.
 If key information was withheld or the transfer wasn't properly justified, you may have grounds regardless of your current portfolio value.
 We'll give you an honest assessment based on your specific circumstances.